KnowledgeLinks/introduction-to-bibcat/pages/install.md

 next: importing-bibcat
 previous: quickstart
 title: Installing BIBCAT
+contents: dependencies:Dependencies, py-venv:Python Virtual Environment, using-pip:Using PIP, from-source:From source code

+<a name="dependencies"></a>

 ## Dependencies
 *  [Python 3.6][PY36]

+<a name="py-venv"></a>

 ## Create a Python Virtual Environment
 The recommended way to use BIBCAT is to first create a Python